Atheism/Theism

 disagreed with them, atheist or not, and that atheism in democratic countries

-that historically atheists, apostates, and members of other religions have very
+anything, historically atheists, apostates, and members of other religions have

-often suffered persecutions from Christians; just think about pogroms against
+very often suffered persecutions from Christians; just think about pogroms

-course, an atheist might consider religion a harmful error, and therefore might
+an atheist might consider religion a harmful error, and therefore might want to

 ·